Darkstar (Marvel Comics): Laynia Petrovna

-Laynia Reborn

-The Dire Wraith who assumed Reena's form is suddenly overwhelmed and taken over by Darkforce energy.
+The Dire Wraith who assumes Reena's form is eventually overwhelmed and taken over by Darkforce energy.
 Petrovna seizes control of the creature and resurrects herself.
 She reunites with her brother Vanguard and returns to active duty alongside her brother and Ursa Major.
 She fights Hyperion.
 She is later blasted into space with other members of the Winter Guard by the Intelligencia, but manages to survive.

 Darkstar is present when the Winter Guard is reassembled.

+In the 2017 Iceman series, Darkstar joins the other Champions at a reunion to remember Black Widow after her death during the Secret Empire series.

+During the "Blood Hunt" storyline, Darkstar is among the Darkforce users who lose control of their powers, which blocks the sun and facilitates a vampire invasion.